kahnpoint/chippy/readme.md

 <img src="images/screenshots/chippy2.png" alt="Image description" width="300" height="300">

-Chippy supports image generation with DALL-E 2.
+Chippy supports image generation with DALL-E 2 or Stable Diffusion.
 This feature is disabled by default, as it can quickly become expensive on large servers.
+Start your message with "@chippy image of" to generate an image.
+If using Stable Diffusion, you can also specify a preset, such as "neon punk image of".
+You can list all available presets with "list presets"

 <img src="images/screenshots/chippy3.png" alt="Image description" width="270" height="300">